qingsonglv/qingsonglv.github.io/research/_posts/2019-05-27-Entity-Alignment.md

 In recent years, embedding-based methods attract more and more attention.
 Given a network, embedding-based representation learning models project entities into a low-dimensional vector space.
 Among them, TransE is a typical model in KG domain, and DeepWalk in SN domain.
 Both of them are enlightened by Skip-gram word embedding model.

-Similar to EA, cross-lingual word alignment is also an important in NLP.
+Similar to EA, cross-lingual word alignment is also an important area in NLP.
 Before embedding-based methods proposed, they developed seperately.
 However, after embedding-based model becomes a rising star, their development tracks show a lot of similarity.

 ![English-Spanish word embeddings alignment by linear transformation](/assets/img/blog/EA/en-sp.png)

 When embedding-based EA methods firstly proposed, they usually follow two threads.

 The first track is to merge the pre-aligned entities first, then use single network embedding models to get embeddings of entities.
-The representative works are JE (CCKS 2016) in KG domain, and IONE (IJCAI 2016) in SN domain.
+The representative works are [JE](http://ir.ia.ac.cn/bitstream/173211/20186/1/A%20Joint%20Embedding%20Method%20for%20Entity%20Alignment%20of%20Knowledge%20Bases.pdf) (CCKS 2016) in KG domain, and [IONE](https://www.ijcai.org/Proceedings/16/Papers/254.pdf) (IJCAI 2016) in SN domain.

 ![](/assets/img/blog/EA/1.png)

 The second track is to train two single networks seperately, then use the pre-aligned entities to get a mapping function between two vector spaces.
-The representative works are MTransE (IJCAI 2017) in KG domain, and PALE (IJCAI 2016) in SN domain.
+The representative works are [MTransE](https://arxiv.org/pdf/1611.03954.pdf) (IJCAI 2017) in KG domain, and [PALE](https://www.ijcai.org/Proceedings/16/Papers/261.pdf) (IJCAI 2016) in SN domain.

 ![](/assets/img/blog/EA/2.png)

 After that, there are two directions to tune alignment precision.

 * Iterative alignment.
 Intuitively, newly aligned entities can furthor promote more aligned entities.
 Therefore, this is naturally iterative procedure.
-IPTransE (IJCAI 2017) is the first research to propose this idea.
+[IPTransE](https://www.ijcai.org/proceedings/2017/0595.pdf) (IJCAI 2017) is the first research to propose this idea.
 However, error propogation is a problem of iterative alignment.
-BootEA (IJCAI 2018) alleviate this problem by a seed editing method, which means newly aligned entities can also be edited or removed.
+[BootEA](https://www.ijcai.org/proceedings/2018/0611.pdf) (IJCAI 2018) alleviate this problem by a seed editing method, which means newly aligned entities can also be edited or removed.
 * Attribute information.
 Sometimes, only using structure information of network is not promising in EA, so combination with attribute information is also an important area.
-The representative works are JAPE (ISWC 2018) and GCN-Align (EMNLP 2018) in KG domain, and REGAL (CIKM 2018) and MEgo2Vec (CIKM 2018) in SN domain.
+The representative works are [JAPE](https://iswc2017.semanticweb.org/wp-content/uploads/papers/MainProceedings/188.pdf) (ISWC 2017), [KDCoE](https://www.ijcai.org/proceedings/2018/0556.pdf) and [GCN-Align](https://www.aclweb.org/anthology/D18-1032) (EMNLP 2018) in KG domain, and [REGAL](https://arxiv.org/abs/1802.06257) (CIKM 2018) and [MEgo2Vec](https://dl.acm.org/citation.cfm?id=3271705) (CIKM 2018) in SN domain.

 More recently, two fancy new directions are proposed: